o11ydev/oy-toolkit/docs/content/metricslint.md

 ## Command line tool

-This utilise behaves like the `promtool check metrics` command, which is downloadable with [Prometheus](https://prometheus.io/download).
+This utility behaves like the `promtool check metrics` command, which is downloadable with [Prometheus](https://prometheus.io/download).

 ## Metrics validation